usunyu/my-awesome-projects/Up and Running with OpenGL/README.md

 3. We can project them onto screen.

 #### Using Model, View, and Projection matrices:
+##### Model matrices:
+The first thing we can do with them is take our local vertex positions, we call that "local space," and put them in a world, which we call "world space."
+We do that with the model transformation matrix.

 Model transformation matrix can do three things to our vertices:

 1. It can scale vertices, relative to the origin.